Coronet Peak & The Remarkables

 Getting to our mountains is easy!

 You can either drive yourself or catch a ride on the Ski Bus.
-The Ski Bus departs regularly from outside the Snow Centre on Duke St in Central Queenstown for an easy ride up and down the mountain in winter.
+The Ski Bus departs regularly from our Snow Centre in Central Queenstown for an easy ride up and down the mountain in winter.
 We have a fleet of modern 4WD buses to carry you and your equipment in comfort.
+All passengers are required to pre-book a departure timeslot and pickup location for the mountain you are travelling to prior to boarding.
+Ski Bus capacity is limited and subject to availability.

 Coronet Peak Bus